 Pest description and crop damage The Colorado potato beetle (CPB) is a yellow and black striped beetle, about 0.5 inch long and 0.25 inch wide.
 Larvae are reddish orange, with two rows of black spots on each side.
-Yellow egg clusters are found on leaves.
+They lay yellow egg clusters, usually on the underside of leaves.
 Adult and larvae can cause complete defoliation and nearly complete crop loss if allowed to reproduce unchecked.
 Larvae are more voracious than adults, feeding up to 40 sq cm of leaves or green tissue.

 Scouting and thresholds Check fields for CPB starting at crop emergence: beetles are easily spotted when plants are small.
 Because larvae feed toward the tops of the plants, scouting for this insect is easily done as workers walk through fields.
 There are no established treatment thresholds for CPB.
-The goal of management should be to limit population growth and spread through fields and farms: large populations are harder to manage than small ones.
-Usually, damage starts around the border of the fields since adults prefer to walk rather than fly.
+The goal of management should be to limit popwhat ulation growth and spread through fields and farms: large populations are harder to manage than small ones.
+Usually, damage starts around the border of the fields since adults tend to walk rather than fly.
+CPB can completely defoliate potato plants if left uncontrolled.

 This insect is unpalatable to some generalist predators, but eggs and young larvae are fed upon by Geocoris big-eyed bugs and Nabis damsel bugs.
-There are also two large predatory stink bug species that feed on CPB larvae and at least one species of beneficial fly attacks CPB.
-Birds are also good predators of CPB.
-In some situations, severe disease-related mortality can occur during pupation and overwintering in the soil.
+There are also two large predatory stink bug species that feed on CPB larvae and at least one species of beneficial fly of the genus Myiopharus (previously known as Doryphorophaga) that attacks CPB.
+Birds such as crows are also good predators of CPB.
+In some situations, severe disease-related mortality can occur during pupation and overwintering in the soil, although this is rare in dry conditions.

 Management-chemical control: HOME USE